ZhaoPeiduo/CS5228-Project-07/README.md

 This repository contains the code for CS5228 Course Mini Project, which aims to leverage machine learning algorithms to predict whether a customer churns based on a set of features.

+This repository contains the following notebooks:
+- `data_preprocessing.ipynb` (@Zhao Peiduo): Performs feature engineering and preprocessing steps such as encoding and normalization.
+- `eda.ipynb`(@Zhao Peiduo): Visualizes the correlation between features and uses PCA to remove less useful features.
+- `kmeans.ipynb`(@Harry-Gao-H): Performs K-means clustering and analyzes the characteristics of the clusters formed through elbow method.
+- `DBSCAN.ipynb`(@jingh-Y): Performs DBSCAN clustering with search on the optimal eps and analyzes the characteristics of the clusters formed.
+- `supervised_learning.ipynb`(@tsiyuk, @Zhao Peiduo): Trains supervised learning models (logistic regression, random forest and XGBoost) to predict whether a customer will churn, and evaluates the model performance using different metrics.

 #### Quick Start

 To set up the environment for the project, it is recommended to create a virtual environment and install the requirements: